Asian Breast Augmentation (Implants using Armpit Incisions)

 The gold standard approach for some darker skin types for Breast Enlargement Surgery with implants is to use a Transaxillary incision.
 To use the Transaxillary Incision approach means that an incision – and implant entry point – will be created in your under-arm (or armpit) area.

-Quality brand breast implants – such as Mentor or Allergan implants – can be placed over the muscle, partially underneath the muscle, or completely behind the muscle/fascia with this type of incision.
+Quality brand breast implants – such as Mentor or Motiva implants – can be placed over the muscle, partially underneath the muscle, or completely behind the muscle/fascia with this type of incision.

 Transaxillary Incisions Augmentation is popular among Asian Breast Implant Patients